NazAhmadi/PhINs/README.md

 ## Defining data

-The main container is `PINNDataBundle`.
+The main data container is `PINNDataBundle`.

-Typical fields are:

 ```python
 PINNDataBundle(